Elena-Myrozhenko/recipes-task/README.md

+# Recipes

+Interview task for **[Front-end](http://english.stackexchange.com/questions/34447/is-it-front-end-frontend-or-front-end) JavaScript Developer position** at [**Binary Studio**](https://binary-studio.com/).

+## Reference

+The task is small, but it is important to treat it seriously and supply a production quality code.
+If you’re uncertain about any details of the project, feel free to render your own decisions – make your software opinionated.

+Write a simple cookbook application in JavaScript.
+The application is basically a list of recipes which are sorted by date of their creation.
+Required features:
+- display list of recipes (date created, description)
+- add new recipe
+- modify existing recipe
+- view all previous recipe versions
+Client-side must be written utilizing **React** + **Redux** libraries.
+Server-side can be programmed in Node.js or you can also write the application using client-side storage (e.g. localStorage, IndexedDB, etc.).
+Server-side should provide minimum CRUD functionality to be used by client-side.
+Pay special attention to markup of the page.
+Layout should be of production quality and look nice on mobile devices.

+## Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>